LeeAnnEditor/o365hq/blog/Microsoft Teams for IT.md

 replies to specific conversations and clear differentiation between topics.
 Conversations, files, and meetings are all completely integrated.
-Immersive Reader offers flexible settings for visual text presentation and controls for text to speech that adapt to the unique needs and styles of each user so that the visual presentation of the information is not a barrier to effective collaboration.
+Immersive Reader offers flexible settings for visual text presentation and controls for text-to-speech that adapt to the unique needs and styles of each user so the visual presentation of the information is not a barrier to effective collaboration.

 ![](https://o365hq.com/images/705.png)

-Visual settings include color and typography to help with reading plus visual cues to accommodate comprehension needs.
+Visual settings include color and typography to help with reading, plus visual cues to accommodate comprehension needs.
 Text-to-speech settings allow the Immersive Reader voice to adapt to the user when it is used to collaborate in Teams.
 There are several options for navigating Teams.
-It is possible to use the left navigation, or the command box which integrates running commands with search.
-From here you can look for information and easily insert a specific result into a channel conversation.
+It is possible to use the left navigation, or the command box, which integrates running commands with search.
+From there you can look for information and easily insert a specific result into a channel conversation.
 It is simple to act right from the box with *slash commands*, which are shortcuts that allow you to quickly perform tasks